JetBrains/teamcity-sdk-docs/topics/open-api-changes.md

 * ServerVersionInfo.getDisplayVersionMajor and ServerVersionInfo.getDisplayVersionMinor now return int instead of byte

 ## Changes from 9.1 to 10.0
-* UptodateValue:TimeToLiveProvider#getTimeToLiveMillis since 10.0 has a parameter \- value to be cached, so the cache time can depend on the cached value
+* UptodateValue:TimeToLiveProvider#getTimeToLiveMillis since 10.0 has a parameter - value to be cached, so the cache time can depend on the cached value

 * AgentLifeCycleListener and AgentLifeCycleAdapter have two new methods:
-    * dependenciesDownloaded \- called when all artifact dependencies of the build have been successfully resolved and downloaded
+    * dependenciesDownloaded - called when all artifact dependencies of the build have been successfully resolved and downloaded
-    * preparationFinished \- called when all preparations for the build are finished (sources checkout, personal patch, artifact dependencies, free disk space requirement, etc)
+    * preparationFinished - called when all preparations for the build are finished (sources checkout, personal patch, artifact dependencies, free disk space requirement, etc)
-* jetbrains.buildServer.web.openapi.healthStatus.suggestions.ProjectSuggestion class can be used as base class for project\-level suggestions
+* jetbrains.buildServer.web.openapi.healthStatus.suggestions.ProjectSuggestion class can be used as base class for project-level suggestions

-* Service messages\-related classes are no longer available in common\-api.jar. serviceMessages.jar is now essential part of Common API.
+* Service messages-related classes are no longer available in common-api.jar. serviceMessages.jar is now essential part of Common API.
 This change only affects compile time (already compiled binaries will work as is).
-To fix compile\-time "NoClassDefFound" errors, add serviceMessages.jar to your project's library.
+To fix compile-time "NoClassDefFound" errors, add serviceMessages.jar to your project's library.

 * Methods SRunningBuild.addBuildMessage and SRunningBuild.addBuildMessages are deprecated and cannot be used in version 10.

 The plugins using these methods should be rewritten to use jetbrains.buildServer.serverSide.buildLog.BuildLog methods (see SRunningBuild.getBuildLog).

-* BuildServerListener.messageReceived event will not work in two\-node configuration, and will be removed in the future.
+* BuildServerListener.messageReceived event will not work in two-node configuration, and will be removed in the future.

 Consider using some other approach.
 For instance, a plugin can obtain an Iterator from build log (BuildLog.getMessagesIterator) and tail it periodically in background.

 * Signature of jetbrains.buildServer.messages.BuildMessagesTranslator.translateMessages method has been changed, now it accepts list of messages instead of single message: List&lt;BuildMessage1&gt; translateMessages(SRunningBuild build, List&lt;BuildMessage1&gt; messages)

 * jetbrains.buildServer.BuildAgent has new method int getAgentPoolId()
-* jetbrains.buildServer.clouds.CloudImage has new method Integer getAgentPoolId() \- it represents the agent pool that instances from this image will fall into.
-The value is nullable, which means that agent pool for the instances can be configured manually in Agents\-&gt;Pools UI
+* jetbrains.buildServer.clouds.CloudImage has new method Integer getAgentPoolId() - it represents the agent pool that instances from this image will fall into.
+The value is nullable, which means that agent pool for the instances can be configured manually in Agents-&gt;Pools UI

 ## Changes from 9.0 to 9.1